anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ### Encoding hierarchical domain labels in the _Morais_ dictionary
-Our second example is from the encoding of a retrodigitised dictionary, Morais, in which we detected the use of variants for the same domain label (different abbreviations, italics, bold, formulae in the definitions that point to a domain, etc.).
+Our second example is from the encoding of a retrodigitised dictionary, the _Diccionario da Lingua Portugueza de António de Morais Silva_.
+In this example we will see the use of variants for the same domain label (different abbreviations, italics, bold, formulae in the definitions that point to a domain, etc.).
 We will look at two individual entries in what follows.
 The first is the entry for the polysemic word _axe_ 'pimple, axle' and the second is the entry for _citerior_  'on the near side of something'.
 Both are shown in the figures below.

 ![Axe Example](https://github.com/anasfkhan81/EncodingDomainLabelsRDF/blob/13d34e20ef3b7f85947240c254d563f03f74d99d/Examples/AXE_morais1.png)